The CNMI-Only Transitional Worker (CW-1) Cap

 An immigration application or petition is considered filed when we physically receive the petition, not when the petition is mailed.
 If a petition arrives at USCIS after the final receipt date, we will reject it and return the filing fees.

-On Oct.
-14, 2016, USCIS received a sufficient number of petitions to reach the cap of 12,998 workers who may be issued CW-1 visas or otherwise provided with CW-1 status for fiscal year 2017.
-Oct.
-14, 2016 was the final receipt date for CW-1 worker petitions requesting an employment start date before Oct.
-1, 2017.
+On April 11, 2017, USCIS received a sufficient number of petitions to reach the cap of 9,998 workers who may be issued CW-1 visas or otherwise provided with CW-1 status for fiscal year 2018.